gekko-framework/skel/README.md

 #### Model

 If you navigate through the `App/Domain` folder you will see something similar in the structure with something we did before: The hierarchy resembles the namespace we registered in the `PackageDescriptor`.
-If you navigate to the `Model` folder, you will see 3 `php` files:
+If you navigate to the `Model` folder, you will see the following `php` files:

 - `User.php`: This is the class that represents our `User` model
 - `Descriptors/UserDescriptor.php`: This class contains `metadata` about our model, it is useful for other classes.
 - `DataMappers/UserDataMapper.php`: This is the class that knows how to retrieve a `User` object from the database, and also knows how to store a `User` in the DB.
 To achieve that, the mapper uses the `UserDescriptor` class.
+- `Repositories/UserRepository.php`: This class uses the `UserDataMapper` class to store, remove, and query `User` objects from the database.

 **NOTE**: By default, Gekko associates the `App\\` namespace with the `App/` folder, therefore as long as you use a namespace that resembles the *default* structure suggested in this tutorial, it shouldn't be necessary to update Composer's autoload, but if you want to use a different structure you will need to update it.